jasonhamilton/hotwing-cli/README.md

   -o output   Output file to write to
   -d          Turn on debugging - draws images of profiles as they are
               created.
+  -s side     Side to cut - 'l' or 'r'
+  -t trim     Section of wing to cut starting at the root to the tip. e.g:
+              10-20 will use the panel but only cut a 10 unit section starting at 10 units from the root and ending 20 units from the root.
+  -p points   The number of points to interpolate/cut each profile surface
+              (top/bottom).

 ```